Cluster munition: Convention on Cluster Munitions

 Taking effect on 1 August 2010, the Convention on Cluster Munitions bans the stockpiling, use and transfer of virtually all existing cluster bombs and provides for the clearing up of unexploded munitions.
-It had been signed by 108 countries, of which 38 had ratified it by the affected date, but many of the world's major military powers including the United States, Russia, India, Brazil and China are not signatories to the treaty.
+It had been signed by 108 countries, of which 38 had ratified it by the affected date, but many major military powers including the United States, Russia, India, Brazil and China are not signatories.

 The Convention on Cluster Munitions entered into force on 1 August 2010, six months after it was ratified by 30 states.
 As of 26 September 2018, a total of 120 states had joined the Convention, as 104 States parties and 16 signatories.